Malik705017/Malik705017/README.md

 # Hi, I'm Malik

 ### A software developer and product manager from Taiwan and currently a master student in [NTU CSIE](https://www.csie.ntu.edu.tw/).

-- I love web development and devote myself to it for 2 years, learning how to use React to devlop CSR SPA and NextJS for SSG SPA (both with TypeScript).
+I have 2 year experience with React and NextJS for developing SPA in typescript.
-- I have ambitious for being a great full-stack developer.
-Therefore, I plan to learning web infrastructure and some backend stuff in the near future.
-- Recently, I have some interest in product management so I apply a PM job in a software CO.

 ## Honor
 ### ACM Paper, ["Spelland"](https://dl.acm.org/doi/pdf/10.1145/3544549.3583830)